Asian Eyelid Surgery – Double eyelid surgery

 Asian eyelid surgery is a popular procedure among Asian descendents around the world, including their countries of origin.
 Seeking the “double eyelid” gives the upper eyelid a visible crease or fold when the eye is open.
 It has been estimated that 50% of the Asian population don’t naturally have the double eyelid fold.

-Considered to be a desirable aesthetic feature among many Asian cultures, this procedure for the upper eyelid makes the eyes appear more open, less tired, and easier to apply eye shadow.
+Considered to be a desirable aesthetic feature among many East Asian cultures, this procedure for the upper eyelid makes the eyes appear more open, less tired, and easier to apply eye shadow.
 Dr. Amiya Prasad, a highly respected Oculofacial plastic surgeon for over twenty years uses his expertise in eyelid surgery (Asian Blepharoplasty) to provide patients with natural looking results.

-Asian eyes vary in terms of the epicanthal fold, amount of skin, fat and other important structural elements.
+Asian eyes vary in terms of the epicanthal fold, amount of skin, excess fat and other important structural elements.
 One procedure does not fit all.
 Oculoplastic surgeon Dr. Prasad has extensive experience with Asian eyelid surgery and has performed double eyelid blepharoplasty for many of his Asian patients from all over the world.

 Asian Blepharoplasty – natural looking Eyelid Crease